imagineLife/human-effort/remotely/how-to-manage/leveraging-gitlab-tooling.md

 - similar to a 'project'
 - may take MONTHS to Complete

+## Standups
+" Many of GitLab’s projects use an asynchronous, written check-in for standups, posted in a shared channel, instead of a synchronous meeting."
+- Consider a written check-in
+- Consider a shared channel

 ### Issues
 - single piece of work within an epic
 - might take a week-or-two to complete